tanyasoni13/FashionAI-ResNet50v2/README.md

 - screenshots, I've added manually to test.

 Pre-trained Model Weights
 The model weights were manually downloaded and added because they were not directly available from ImageNet.
-Ensure that you have correctly downloaded and placed the weights in the appropriate directory before running the code.
+Ensure that you have correctly downloaded and added path in the "weights" in the code.
 link: https://drive.google.com/file/d/1a9TTa6IESM2lUylSd6xOgewqvt2mRFum/view?usp=sharing